 - Candidates must be pursuing research in the basic biological or medical sciences or related fields.

 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Basic Cardiovascular Sciences is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.

 - Candidates include PhDs and/or MDs who have completed training within the last four years; or PhD and/or MD who are still within in the first four years after their first faculty appointment, as of the award application date.

 - All applicants for the Marcus Award must be members of the Council on Basic Cardiovascular Sciences.
-If you need to become an AHA Professional Member, you should do so by May 30 for your membership account to be processed in time for the application submission deadline.
+If you need to become an AHA Professional Member, you should do so by one week prior to the application submission deadline for your membership account to be processed in time for the application submission deadline.
 Learn more about becoming an AHA Professional Member.

 - An individual may not compete for similar early career investigator awards from the other American Heart Association scientific councils during the same year.

 - Only one manuscript per candidate will be considered.

 - The applicant must be the first and presenting author, although the manuscript may have co-authors.
 The presenting author of an accepted abstract must be registered for Scientific Sessions.
 Additional information about registration and fees may be found on the Scientific Sessions website.

 - Winners and Finalists are not eligible to re-enter the competition in subsequent years.

 - There are no citizenship requirements.